 The difficulty of calibrating punitive damages to achieve their goals does not undermine the theoretical conclusion that awarding punitive damages can be optimal in many cases.
-However, it has led the Supreme Court and state governments to impose certain controls that address the practical problems inherent in awarding punitive damages.
-The next section reviews the current legal framework surrounding punitive damages.
+It has, however, led the Supreme Court and state governments to impose certain controls that address the practical problems inherent in awarding punitive damages.
+The next Section reviews the current legal framework surrounding punitive damages.